 If you have system components that are installed off the appliance- such as reporting or Log Server machines- Websense recommends you perform backup on all components and appliances at approximately the same time.
 Then when you restore the system, restore from a time-compatible set of backups on all machines.
 Appliance backup files include:

-- All configuration files for the appliance on which the backup is run, including configuration files for the Appliance Manager - A snapshot, including all configuration data, of Websense Content Gateway - All configuration settings for Websense Web Security, captured by the Websense Backup Utility, wsbackup.
-This includes: - Global configuration information - Local configuration information, such as Filtering Service and Log Server settings, stored by each Policy Server. - Websense component initialization and configuration files: .ini files, .cfg files, and config.xml - The Policy Database and settings in policy.xml if run on the policy source appliance
+- All configuration files for the appliance on which the backup is run, including configuration files for the Appliance Manager - All configuration settings for Websense Web Security, captured by the Websense Backup Utility, wsbackup.
+This includes: - Global configuration information - Local configuration information, such as Filtering Service and Log Server settings, stored by each Policy Server - Websense component initialization and configuration files: .ini files, .cfg files, and config.xml - The Policy Database and settings in policy.xml if run on the policy source appliance